chenyk1990/aefa/README.md

 **AEFA** An Earthquake Forecasting Dataset for AI

 ## Reference
-	Chen, Y., et al., 2025, “AEFA: An Earthquake Forecasting Dataset for AI,”, Geodata and AI, 3, 100022.
+	Chen, Y., Savvaidis, A., Chen, Y., Li, C., Yong, S., Wang, X.A. and Saad, O.M., 2025.
+AEFA: An Earthquake Forecasting Dataset for AI.
+Geodata and AI, p.100022.

 BibTeX: